 The drive from San Francisco to Mayacama is only about 60 miles.
 We arrived late morning, checked into our Tuscan style casita and after unpacking, my spousal unit left to make his morning golf tee time.
 I sat outside on the dining patio with beautiful views and enjoyed a solo light lunch which involved a fancy martini from the Mayacama bar.
 Besides, how does one prepare for a tranquil afternoon of spa beauty treatments without enjoying a cocktail prior to embarking on a tough schedule of massage, exfoliating body scrub and European facial?

 We began with the “Haricots Verts Tempura” - the crispy Healdsburg string beans (local) were fried nice and crispy accompanied by a creamy Thai Basil Aioli and served with tiny basil leaves on a wooden cheese board.
 Such a pretty presentation of fancy green beans too!
 I followed with the “Compressed Watermelon Salad” which consisted of one of my favorite veggies - heirloom beets.
-Crystalized ginger, freshly picked Purslane (another local field green) and Lemon Verbena made up this salad arrangement which was refreshingly, delicious and very pleasing to the eye.
+Crystalized ginger, freshly picked Purslane (another local field green) and Lemon Verbena made up this salad arrangement which was refreshingly, delicious a

 My main course was the “Chicken & Dumplings”, a fricassee of young chicken with gnocchi (potato dumplings), fresh corn, fava beans and some bacon.
 Although this entre was very tasty, I would have liked more fava beans in the dish as I am also a huge fan of fava beans.
 Alas, hubby never lets me down with his private wine selection and on this particular evening we sipped a 2006 Kistler Pinot and a 1996 Pahlmeyer Red Table Wine.